donovancai/stock-analysis/README.md

 #### VBA Code Provided in the Lesson

-The original code contains a set of nested “For” loops, which has 2 “For” loops, one loop (loop “i”) to sort through the 12 different ticker symbols and another loop (loop “j”) to go through all of the rows that contain ticker symbol data (The 2 “For” loops can be seen (here) [https://github.com/donovancai/stock-analysis/blob/main/Resources/2_For_loops.PNG]).
-The 12 different ticker symbols are stored in an output array called “tickers”, seen (here) [https://github.com/donovancai/stock-analysis/blob/main/Resources/tickers_array.PNG].
+The original code contains a set of nested “For” loops, which has 2 “For” loops, one loop (loop “i”) to sort through the 12 different ticker symbols and another loop (loop “j”) to go through all of the rows that contain ticker symbol data (The 2 “For” loops can be seen [here] (https://github.com/donovancai/stock-analysis/blob/main/Resources/2_For_loops.PNG) ).
+The 12 different ticker symbols are stored in an output array called “tickers”, seen [here] (https://github.com/donovancai/stock-analysis/blob/main/Resources/tickers_array.PNG).

 The VBA code runs through each iteration of the first “For” loop “i”, which is set from 0 to 11; this matches the number of ticker symbols.
 Excel is told to look for the specific ticker symbol in order, as defined by the output array “tickers”.